 There are certain conditions regarding the adoption of a “step-child”.
-To be able to adopt a “step-child” they must be at least 5 years old, but not more than 17 years old.
+To be able to adopt a “step-child” the child must be at least 5 years old, but not more than 17 years old.

 To do this, the parent must seek the Court’s permission to make an application to adopt the step-child.
 The order of the Court granting leave must accompany the application.

-For the adoption to be successful, both the child’s biological mother and father must also approve the adoption for it to be successful without the recommendation of Adoption Services.
+For the adoption to be successful, both the child’s biological mother and father must approve the adoption without the recommendation of Adoption Services.

-Although this is no easy feat as there are legal and social consequences on the relationship between the chid and their non-custodial parent, applications for adoption of a step-child are not often granted.
+Although this is no easy feat as there are legal and social consequences on the relationship between the child and their non-custodial parent and for this reason applications for adoption of a step-child are not often granted.

 If you are considering an adoption, bear in mind that adoption is not the only way to give legal effect to your relationship with your step-child.

 An easier and more accepted method is to apply to the court to make a parenting order instead.
-A parenting order will have the effect of preserving the legal relationship between the child and the non-custodial parent, but also give the step-parent parental responsibility for the child.
-The making of a parenting order gives the relationship the desired legal status without requiring an application to be made for adoption.
+A parenting order will preserve the legal relationship between the child and the non-custodial parent and also give the step-parent parental responsibility for the child.
+In this case, the parenting order gives the relationship the desired legal status without requiring an application to be made for adoption.